ReaLx3m/KOReader-AI-Slop-User-Patches/README.md

 Enables full folder download via the built in FTP client.
 No progress display, so depending on the size/number of files youre transfering and the speed of your WiFi connection and/or reader nand/sd card write speed, it might take a while, so be patient.

+- Long press on folder to call on download dialogue.

 Settings exposed under AI Slop Settings> FTP Folder Download.
 Choice between overwrite or skip existing files, default is skip.
 Tested with Windows IIS FTP server, but Unix based ones should work fine too.